Reporting year 2024

 Children who have been in need in the last 6 years

-Over two fifths (40.7%) of compulsory school age children who have been in need in the last six years were persistently absent from school, which is almost twice the rate of all pupils (21.5%).
+Around two fifths (39.8%) of compulsory school age children who have been in need in the last six years were persistently absent from school, which is almost twice the rate of the overall pupil population (20.3%).

-Less than a fifth (17.4%) achieved a grade 5 or above in GCSE English and mathematics, compared to nearly half of all pupils (45.3%), while their average Attainment 8 score was 27 compared to 46.3 for all pupils.
+Less than a fifth of children who have been in need in the last six year (17.5%) achieved a grade 5 or above in GCSE English and mathematics, compared to nearly half of the overall pupil population (45.9%), while their average Attainment 8 score was 26.2 compared to 45.9 for the overall pupil population.

 Help and support